Stacking the Odds in Retirement

 Our answer to that question?
 None of the above.

 Equities provide the primary growth component of a portfolio.
 Bonds provide diversification and stability.
 Both are important in the retirement planning playbook.
-Rather than selling either one to make room, we will explore introducing manage futures on top of our existing asset allocations10.
+Rather than selling either one to make room, we will explore introducing managed futures on top of our existing asset allocations10.

 To assess the impact of such an addition, we will run the simulations again.
 However, this time, we will stack 10% and 20% allocations to managed futures for each of the strategic portfolios.
 This approach leaves the core portfolio untouched while introducing managed futures as an overlay.